How to Make Taro Stem Raita (Taro Yogurt Curry)

 - 2 cups thick curd or yogurt, not sour, for the gravy

-- 1 tbsp tamarind water, for the gravy
+- 1 tablespoon tamarind water, for the gravy

 - salt to taste

 - Heat oil or ghee in a deep-bottomed pan.
 Add mustard seeds and curry leaves.
-Let mustard crackle.
+Let the mustard crackle.
 Throw in some hing powder.
 Add chopped taro stems.
-Stir-cook for 2–3 minutes on low fire.
+Stir-cook for 2–3 minutes on low heat.
 Add some salt and mix well.

 - Pour a cup of water and cover the pan.
 Increase the fire.
 Let the content boil for 10 minutes.
 Add tamarind juice and mix well.
-Turn off the fire.
+Turn off the heat.

-- In the mean time, put grated coconut, mustard seeds, and green chilies in a mixer grinder.
-Grind them together adding water to get a smooth paste.
+- Now, you have to make the masala.
+Put grated coconut, mustard seeds, and green chilies in a mixer grinder.
+Grind them together, adding water to get a smooth paste.

-- Transfer this paste into the pan containing cooked taro stem.
+- Transfer this masala paste into the pan containing cooked taro stem.

 - Turn on the heat.
-Add curds or yogurt, and remaining salt.
+Add curds or yogurt and remaining salt.
 Mix well.
 Give a quick boil.
-Raita should have moderate thick consistency.
+Raita should have moderately thick consistency.
 Add water to adjust the consistency.
 Boil the mix for a minute.
-Turn off the fire.
+Turn off the heat.

-- Taro stem raita is ready to eat.
+- Your taro stem raita is now ready to eat.
 Serve it with cooked rice.
 Enjoy eating this flavorful curry!